Mekhlin/Chopped-EVA/README.md

 Features
 ----------------------------
-* Adds resources to kerbals on EVA.
-* Switch between "simple" life support based on minutes and life support based on oxygen/carbon dioxide.
+* EVA life support based on oxygen and carbon dioxide
-* Option to mark kerbals as missing instead of killed.
+* Option to mark kerbals as missing instead of killed (when life support has run out).
-* Kerbals will not use life support if helmet is off.
+* Kerbals will not use oxygen if helmet is off.

 Installation
 ----------------------------